ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Experiments

-Tab.~\ref{tb:compare_ablation_loss_function} then demonstrates the contributions of various loss functions employed during training.
-Our observations are as follows: (i) Appropriate facial reaction reconstruction loss ($\mathcal{L}_{rec}^a$) is crucial in generating diverse reactions (in terms of $\text{Div}_{s}$ and S-MSE); (ii) $\mathcal{L}_{kl}$ and $\mathcal{L}_{div}$ are also critical in generating facial reactions with high diversity, where $\mathcal{L}_{div}$ facilitates learning a more diverse set of samples covering appropriate reactions to the speaker; (iii) Smooth loss $\mathcal{L}_{smo}$ ensures the realism (in terms of FVD) of generated facial reactions by smoothing variations between adjacent frames and avoiding jitter.
+\textbf{Contributions of different losses:} Table~\ref{tb:compare_ablation_loss_function} then demonstrates the contributions of the loss functions employed in our training.
+Our observations are presented as follows: (i) adding a 3D speaker face reconstruction loss $\mathcal{L}_{rec}^s$ allows MSBEA to extract semantic meaningful features from speaker facial behaviours, which results in improved realism, appropriateness and synchrony of the generated facial reactions; (ii) Kullback-Leibler divergence loss $\mathcal{L}_\text{kl}$ and energy-based diversity loss $\mathcal{L}_\text{div}$ are critical in generating diverse facial reactions, while $\mathcal{L}_\text{div}$ additionally facilitates our ReactFace to learn different appropriate facial reactions in response to each speaker behaviour; and (iii) the smooth loss $\mathcal{L}_{smo}$ enhancing the appropriateness (in terms of the FRDist) of the generated facial reactions by smoothing variations between adjacent frames and avoiding jitter.